AElfProject/aelf-docs/docs/Tools/chain-sdk/java-sdk/index.md

 ### Test Connection

-Check if the AElf chain node is connectable.
+Check if the aelf chain node is connectable.

 ```java
 boolean isConnected = client.isConnected();